Advertiser Disclosure

 With American AAdvantage Elite Status

 1. Earn systemwide upgrade certificates.
-These SWUs can be used on any American Airlines flight worldwide and a ticket issued in any fare class, including Basic Economy.
+These SWUs can be used on any American Airlines flight worldwide and for a ticket issued in any fare class, including Basic Economy.

 2. Use miles to purchase business or first class award tickets.
 When you absolutely want to fly in a premium cabin, the easiest way is to use miles to secure business or first class tickets.